freyfyliu/freyfyliu.github.io/_pages/gallery.md

 Life of a PhD student is busy but still manageable for hobbies.
 I like hiking, bouldering and playing table tennis with friends in my spare time.

-Photography connects me with mostly nature and sometimes people.
-I worked part-time in wild animal protection charities [Eco-Bridge Continental](https://eco-bridgecontinental.org.cn/), [Let Birds Fly](https://baike.baidu.com/item/%E8%AE%A9%E5%80%99%E9%B8%9F%E9%A3%9E/2394992) and [Shan Shui](http://en.shanshui.org/) when I was in China.
+Photography connects me with both nature (always) and people (sometimes).
+I volunteered as a recorder and data analyst for wild animal protection charities [Eco-Bridge Continental](https://eco-bridgecontinental.org.cn/), [Let Birds Fly](https://baike.baidu.com/item/%E8%AE%A9%E5%80%99%E9%B8%9F%E9%A3%9E/2394992) and [Shan Shui](http://en.shanshui.org/) when I was in China.
 I am actively looking for opportunities to participate in conservation in Scotland, through either photography (e.g., [Wiki Loves Earth](https://commons.wikimedia.org/wiki/Commons:Wiki_Loves_Earth_2024_in_Scotland)) or data analysis.

 <img src='/images/lake.jpg'>
 <i>At Qinghai Lake, the largest lake in China<i>